 (Left) Genes and enzymes of the biosynthetic pathway to some MAAs (Bottom right) steady-state photo-stability studies using, and (Top right) UV spectra obtained of the first synthetic analogue made in the lab

 MChemX (Hons) from the University of Edinburgh (Sep 2013- July 2018)

-The scope of my Honours project (2017/18) was to improve the synthesis of key monomers with amine (Troeger's Base-type) linkers.
+The scope of my final-year Honours project (2017/18) was to improve the synthesis of key monomers with amine (Troeger's Base-type) linkers.
 Previous reaction schemes relied on time-consuming separations and produced the monomer in poor yield.
 The polymeric product of the scheme has been proposed as a permeable and selective membrane for gas separation and/or storage material that was able to exceed the then current state-of-the-art Robeson limit (2008).

 Research placement (Year 4), the University of Bologna, Italy:

 I undertook research at the Department of Chemistry "Giacomo Ciamician", leading to a publication in open-access journal Biomimetics of a paper entitled "The Antioxidant Activity of Quercetin in Water Solution".
 The antioxidant activity of naturally occurring quercetin was investigated by combining differential oxygen-uptake kinetic measurements and B3LYP/6311+g (d,p) calculations.
 The results helped to rationalise quercetin’s reactivity with peroxyl radicals and its importance as a nutritional antioxidant in vivo and for biomimetic applications.
 Link to paper: Biomimetics 2017, 2(3), 9; https://doi.org/10.3390/biomimetics2030009